SpurthiBollina/Parkinson-s-Disease-Identification/README.md

 ##### Context
 > <a href="https://archive.ics.uci.edu/ml/datasets/Parkinson+Disease+Spiral+Drawings+Using+Digitized+Graphics+Tablet">Data Description</a>

 More than 10 million people worldwide are living with Parkinson's disease.
-Improved machine learning model which identifies Parkinson's disease which will lead to helping patients with early diagnosis and reduction of treatment costs.
+Improved machine learning model to identify Parkinson's disease which will lead to helping patients with early diagnosis and reduction of treatment costs.
 Implemented an unsupervised classification on the dynamic spiral drawings of the Parkinson’s test dataset, and classified normal people from Parkinson’s disease ones.

 ##### My Approach